Mystery Chronicle: One Way Heroics

 Mystery Chronicle: One Way Heroics is a role-playing video game developed by Spike Chunsoft for the PlayStation 4 and PlayStation Vita, released in Japan on July 30, 2015.
 It is a spin-off of the Mystery Dungeon series, and is based on the indie game One Way Heroics.

 Gameplay

-Like previous Mystery Dungeon titles, Fushigi no Chronicle is a turn-based role-playing game in which players explore randomly-generated dungeons.
-However, with every turn that passes, the screen will scroll as the game world slowly gets swallowed up by a light.
+Like previous Mystery Dungeon titles, Fushigi no Chronicle is a turn-based role-playing game in which players explore randomly-generated dungeons, but with every turn that passes, the screen will scroll as the game world slowly gets swallowed up by a light.